rogozinds/Vaadin-Charts-CLI/README.md

 This template is a starting point for using Vaain Charts.
 It creates a Web application with a simple column chart.

 ### Prerequisites

+    By default, to install node_modules globally you need to have superuser permissions.
+    You can change the owner of npm's directories to the name of the current user, using this script:

+    sudo chown -R $(whoami) $(npm config get prefix)/{lib/node_modules,bin,share}
 ##### Install Git.

 ##### Install the current LTS version (4.x) of Node.js or newer.

 ##### Install the latest version of Bower.